FriendlyScore/FriendlyScore-Connect-Api-Wrapper-Android-Example/README.md

     The `bankSlug` value in the code block above is used across all the endpoints to build the rest of the user journey.

-    The `numberOfMonthsInPast` and  `numberOfMonthsInFuture` variables in the block above are the maximum number of months in past and future for which account information can be accessed.
-You must use these values to calculate timestamps for future

 &nbsp;
 &nbsp;